 Previous mountaineering experience is essential for this climb, and experience climbing ice is highly recommended.
 It’s possible that on day 1 we’ll have a the opportunity to practice some ice climbing technique in a nearby crevasse, but this is dependent on time of year and glacier conditions.

 This route is sometimes compared to Mt Rainier’s Liberty Ridge, scaled down slightly, more accessible, and “in” condition for a longer season.

 We guide the North Ridge at a 2:1 ratio.

 DAY 1 – Approach

-We meet at 8am at the Glacier Public Service center in Glacier, WA for introductions and a gear check.
+We meet at the Glacier Public Service center in Glacier, WA for introductions and a gear check.
 After securing our permits we drive up to the Heliotrope Ridge Trailhead where our approach begins.

 The approach takes us through old growth forest, sub-alpine transitional zones, and up onto glacial moraines.
 Here we’ll place our camp next to the Coleman Glacier, at around 6,000’.

 After setting up camp, we spend the rest of the afternoon reviewing climbing techniques necessary for this route.
 We eat dinner on the early side, finalize our preparations for an early start, and head for bed.

 After a quick breakfast and final preparations, we set off from our camp with a pre-dawn alpine start.
 The